Yoast/wordpress-seo/readme.txt

 	* Fixed: text analysis did not respect the blog character encoding.
 This may or may not solve a number of related bugs.
 	* Fixed: wrong file was loaded for the get_plugin_data() function.
 	* Fixed: often wrong meta value was shown for meta robots follow and meta robots index in post meta box so it appeared as if the chosen value was not saved correctly
+	* Fixed: meta robots advanced entry could have strange (invalid) values
+	* Fixed: on import/delete of headspace SEO, it was possible that not all old values would be removed